TravisWheelerLab/DIPLOMAT/readme.md

 ## About

-DIPLOMAT provides algorithms and tools for performing multi-animal identity preserving tracking on top of single animal and multi animal CNN based tracking packages.
-Currently, it supports running on both DeepLabCut and SLEAP projects.
-Unlike other multi-animal tracking packages, DIPLOMAT's algorithms work directly off confidence maps instead of running peak detection, allowing for more nuanced tracking results compared to other methods.
+DIPLOMAT provides a multi-animal pose estimation and editing interface.
+It relies on a trained CNN model (currently supporting SLEAP and DeepLabCut packages) and uses algorithms to first **Track** the animal body part in a way that reduces body part losses and identity swaps, and then provides an intuitive and memory/time efficient **Interact** interface to edit and re-track as needed.
+DIPLOMAT differs from other multi-animal tracking packages by working directly off of confidence maps instead of running peak detection, allowing for more nuanced tracking results.

-DIPLOMAT also includes a UI for performing tracking and several other tools for storing and visualizing confidence maps.

 ![UI Demo Showing user correcting tracking in a video](interact_retrack_gif.gif)